 This cheeseburger rice soup is made in one pot, so it's super easy and there's minimal cleanup.
 It's a great fall and winter comfort meal and makes the BEST leftovers.

-See recipe card for amounts.
+See recipe card for full ingredient list and amounts.

-Step 1: Add oil to a large pot or dutch oven over medium heat.
+Step 1: Add butter to a large pot or dutch oven over medium heat.
 Then add the onions, celery, and carrots and cook for 4 to 5 minutes or until the onions are fragrant and beginning to soften, stirring occasionally.

 - Sour cream or greek yogurt

 - Shredded cheddar, colby jack, or pepper jack

 - Diced tomatoes

 - Make sure you drain any excess grease from your cooked beef before moving on to the next step.
 If you don't, you'll end up with greasy soup.
 We just move our beef over to one side of the pot, tilt the pot to the side, and sop up the grease with a paper towel.

 - Don't overcook your rice.
 Once it's almost tender, move on to the next step.
 We test our rice often because cook times vary based on the type of rice we use and how hot the pot gets.

 - Add toppings to your soup!
 I love toppings so much—the more, the better.
 See our "suggested toppings" section above for ideas.